ginarice136/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks."

 In more detail, this quote emphasizes that striving to optimize code before understanding its performance characteristics or before it's functionally complete can lead to overly complex solutions, harder maintenance, and sometimes negligible speed improvements.
 It reminds programmers to prioritize readability, simplicity, and correctness initially, and to use data-driven decisions for optimizations later in the development process.

+# 2024-02-19
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write clean, readable code that's easily maintainable and scalable.
+Always remember that 'Premature optimization is the root of all evil' as stated by Donald Knuth.
+Strive for modularity and reusability, understanding that code is read far more often than it's written.
+Lastly, automate testing and debugging wherever possible, because good tests are a programmer's best documentation and defense against bugs."

+In essence:
+- Simplicity over complexity.
+- Optimize wisely, not prematurely.
+- Write code with maintenance and scalability in mind.
+- Emphasize modularity and reusability.
+- Invest in automated testing and debugging.